 Because the steel blades are of such high quality, re-sharpening them is a breeze and the one set of blades should last you a life time.

-The locking mechanism is also one of the best we have seen, it is conveniently located and it is very easy to lock the blades into place but so that it can accidentally actuate when not wanted.
+The locking mechanism is also one of the best we have seen, it is conveniently located and it is very easy to lock the blades into place so that it can’t accidentally actuate when not wanted.

-They have high carbon steel blades and are easily sharpened when needed.
+They have a high carbon steel blade and are easily sharpened when needed.

 The PX-M2 also features an angled head which apparently reduces wrist and arm strain, this makes them ideal for those with arthritis or other muscular conditions.

 There are three main types of pruning shears, each type is designed for a slightly different use.
 The best models are generally of the bypass type, but not always.

 Bypass pruners act like a pair of scissors: